-Lam's kitchen was among several featured in a Wall St. Journal profiling kitchen remodels that using extremely expensive imported Italian kitchen cabinetry.
+Lam's kitchen was among several featured in a Wall St. Journal article profiling kitchen remodels that use extremely expensive imported Italian kitchen cabinetry.
 Lam's cabinet doors touch to slide open, while bottom drawers push to open.
-Italian cabinetry firm Boffi describes the units as made in particleboard, 19 mm thick (about 3.4-inch) , compliant with European standards (class 1, low formaldehyde content), treated with high basic weight melamine-resin - in silk white.
+Italian cabinetry firm Boffi describes the units as made in particleboard, 19mm thick (about 3/4-inch), compliant with European standards (Class 1, low formaldehyde content), treated with high basic weight melamine-resin in silk white.
 The Boffi cabinets can also be specified in an open-pore graphite-grey oak finish.

 Other providers of high-end Italian cabinetry include Pedini and Arcilinea.
 A pricey Pedini was used as an upgrade to help ready a $16.5 million mansion in Los Angeles for sale.

-The practicality of these gleaming, expensive, is uncertain.
-Lam told a reporter that a delicate see-through exhast fan vent that was part of the design has trouble keeping up with high-intensity cooking.
+The practicality of these gleaming, expensive kitchens is uncertain.
+Lam told a reporter that a delicate see-through exhaust fan vent that was part of the design has trouble keeping up with high-intensity cooking.
 "It's a lot of smoke and oil, and sometimes it can be a challenge for the delicate Italian design."
-But on the whole,"I would rather take a good design than a good function."
+But on the whole, "I would rather take a good design than a good function."

 Have something to say?
 Share your thoughts with us in the comments below.